mrocklin/blog/_posts/work/2014-05-01-Introducing-CyToolz.md

 Python and PyToolz as a hack providing functional programming abstractions in an imperative language.
 I've now come to think of Python as a performant and serious functional language in its own right.
-While it lacks macros, monads, or any sort of type system, it is amazing for 99% of the pedestrian programming that I do day to day.
+While it lacks macros, monads, or any sort of type system, it is just fine for 99% of the pedestrian programming that I do every day.

 Conclusion